 Pearl River Bridge is another brand that we enjoy.
 The cost is comparable to Lee Kum Kee, but Bill likes to use Pearl river because he thinks the flavor is a bit better; but then again that could simply be because this is the brand his parents used for years.

 Dark Soy Sauce (老抽)

 Dark soy sauce (lǎo chōu, 老抽) is just that: a thicker, darker and less salty version of soy sauce that is used for both flavor and color in sauces and fried rice.
+Of all the Chinese sauces, dark soy sauce is the go-to sauce to darken the color of Chinese dishes.
 It is also commonly used in marinades and braised/red-cooked (hong shao) dishes.
 It’s also quite commonly used to achieve a delicious dark soy color in many Noodle and Fried Rice Dishes.
 Once again, we’ve got our favorites–Lee Kum Kee and Pearl River Bridge.